 Since our reorganization, we have raised capital through warrant holder exercise of warrants to purchase shares of Common Stock.
-At December 31, 2020, we had cash of \$506,174 and working capital of \$649,991.
-Operating cash outflows in the year ended December 31, 2020 were (\$556,844), including (\$677,541) of net loss, less non-cash forgiveness of PPP loans of (\$452,348), less noncash forgiveness of EIDL grant of (\$10,000), less gain on equipment disposal of (\$67), less amortization of discount on our investment in account receivable of (\$87,694), less increase in accrued interest receivable of (\$3,917), partially offset by non-cash depreciation and amortization of \$27,656, non-cash amortization of right of use assets of \$82,609, bad debt expense of \$50,983, loss on investment in securities of \$10,292, loss on long-term investments of \$4,669, non-cash impairment of investment in installment receivable of \$139,148, decrease in operating assets of \$344,854, and an increase in operating liabilities of \$14,512.
+At December 31, 2021, we had cash of \$453,939 and working capital of \$413,374.
+Operating cash outflows in the year ended December 31, 2021 were (\$215,671), including (\$256,466) of net loss, less non-cash forgiveness of PPP loans of (\$86,593), less gain on equipment disposal of (\$86), less amortization of discount on our investment in account receivable of (\$65,657), less increase in accrued interest receivable of (\$4,287), less gain on investment in installments receivable of (\$22,718), less increase in operating assets of (\$180,778), which is partially offset by non-cash depreciation and amortization of \$51,710, non-cash amortization of right of use assets of \$147,092, bad debt expense of \$19,580, and an increase in operating liabilities of \$183,549.

-Net cash outflows in 2020 from investing activities were (\$153,048) including purchase of investment securities of (\$83,536), purchase of contractual interest in legal Recovery of Electrum (\$35,334), purchases of property and equipment of (\$52,177), and down payments on right of use assets of (\$25,254), partially offset by proceeds from sale of investment securities of \$38,418, proceeds from sale of property and equipment of \$835 and proceeds from investment in account receivable of \$4,000.
+Net cash inflows in 2021 from investing activities were \$105,263 including proceeds from investment securities sold of \$73,130, proceeds from sale of property and equipment of \$91,881 and proceeds from investment in accounts receivable of \$117,000, partially offset by purchase of investment securities of (\$38,471), purchase of contractual interest in legal Recovery of Electrum (\$15,137), purchases of property and equipment of (\$62,665), and down payments on right of use assets of (\$60,475).

-Net inflows from financing activities in 2020 were \$529,455, including proceeds from paycheck protection program loans of \$459,842, proceeds from EIDL loan of \$149,900, proceeds from EIDL grant of \$159,900, proceeds from related party note of \$20,000, offset by payments on paycheck protection program loans of (\$551), payments on short term loan from related party of (\$27,472), payments on long-term debt of (\$24,017), and payments on finance lease liability of (\$58,247).
+Net inflows from financing activities in 2021 were \$58,173, including proceeds from paycheck protection program loans of \$76,593, proceeds from related party notes of \$200,000, offset by payments on long-term debt of (\$90,640), and payments on finance lease liability of (\$127,780).

 We will be required to raise additional funds through financing, additional collaborative relationships, or other arrangements until we are able to raise revenues to a point of positive cash flow.
-During the years ended December 31, 2020 and 2019, we experienced significant operating losses, liquidity constraints, and negative cash flows from operations.
+During the years ended December 31, 2021 and 2020, we experienced significant operating losses, liquidity constraints, and negative cash flows from operations.
 If we are unable to make a return on our investments to generate positive cash flow and cannot obtain sufficient capital from non-portfolio-related sources to fund operations and pay liabilities in a timely manner, we may have to cease our operations.
 Securing additional sources of financing to enable us to continue investing in our target markets will be difficult, and there is no assurance of our ability to secure such financing.
 A failure to obtain additional financing and generate positive cash flow from operations could prevent us from making expenditures that are needed to pay current obligations, allow us to hire additional personnel, and continue to seek out and invest in new companies.
 This leaves doubt as to our ability to continue as a going concern.